scripting/feedlandInstall/README.md

 git clone https://github.com/scripting/feedlandInstall.git

+mv feedlandInstall myfeedland -- if you want to rename the folder to myfeedland after downloading it

+cd myfeedland

+npm install

 nano config.json -- see this page for how to edit config.json.

-npm install

 node feedland.js